Now in three markets:

 Demographics: Primary: African American W25-54, educated, upscale.

-For the past 20 years, over two days in April, McCormick Place, the largest convention center in North America, becomes a mecca for Black women seeking to empower, to educate, to improve and celebrate their lives and the lives of their families.
+For the past 24 years, over three days in Spring, McCormick Place, the largest convention center in North America, becomes a mecca for Black women seeking to empower, to educate, to improve and celebrate their lives and the lives of their families.

 The Black Woman's Expo has become the nation's foremost exposition targeting African American consumers, attracting approximately 45,000, and impacting each attendee with current, valuable, relevant information and mixing it all up with fun and top-flight entertainment.